edatkinson/windowgpt/README.md

-# ScreenGrab
+# windowgpt

-## Functionality

 <!-- For accessability if it stops working:
 export PATH="$HOME/Personal_Projects/ScreenGrab:$PATH"
 source ~/.bashrc
 -->

-When installing via pip, in order for the AI to work you must do the following:
-run:
-- export OPENAI_API_KEY=""

-to check it is set:
-- echo $OPENAI_API_KEY

-To persist across sessions:
+## Install:
+`pip install windowgpt`

+## How to use:

+Obtain an API key from [Open AI](https://platform.openai.com/docs/overview).

+In Terminal export this API key using the following command: `export OPEN_API_KEY="<your_key>"`

+When you close your terminal, it won't remember your key.
+To make sure it remembers your key run this command:

-`echo 'export OPENAI_API_KEY=""' >> ~/.bashrc
+`echo 'export OPENAI_API_KEY=""' >> ~/.bashrc`

-source ~/.bashrc` or zsh instead of bash
+`source ~/.bashrc`

+Now if this doesn't work, you will have to supply the key to windowgpt using the --key flag.

+## Example

-In your terminal, enter the command: windowgpt --p <"accompanied prompt with the ss"> --s <"save">
+windowgpt --p <"prompt"> --s <"save"> --key <"API_KEY">

+--p is a compulsory flag.

+--s only include if you want to save the screenshot.

+--key use when providing an API key.